an essay in Natural Philosophy

 I looked around me, to see how else such an impulse might apply.
 As sentient animals, we are familiar with our own appetite for self, and are rightly cautious in attributing our own appetites to other things … other species, let alone inanimate objects.
 Our tendency to anthropomorphise is not generally one to be encouraged in trying for an objective view of the world.
 But could there be some mileage in going the opposite way to science, and to test whether there might actually be valuable insights buried within our animal instincts?
 That within the mundane and the obvious might lie clues that we overlook?
 That our simplest presumptions might reflect some deeper principles of organisation?

 Within the animal kingdom, at any rate, a wish to be oneself was not hard to ascribe, at the very least as a survival instinct.
 Even a tree displays evidence of a sense of identity, the way it governs its development and structure.
 Although the appetites of all the various life forms, even such complex ones as us, can be shown to be a series of responses to stimuli, they all at least display self-regulating integrity.
 From the lowliest bacterium or cell, to the most complex of the larger animals, a determination for existence is paramount.
 That this determination might be extended to other aspects of being, such as Richard Dawkin’s ‘selfish gene’, or the group identity of the hive, colony or tribe, does not detract from the evidence of each part.
+And group identity itself displays the appetite for survival that we find with an individual animal.

 What of inanimate objects?
 My eye fell on the kitchen table … tricky, that one … surely it was not reasonable to apply appetite to a table? … almost the first thing I come across and problems.
 But let us look at what makes up a table: as well as the material, in this case wood, there is the design and craftsmanship.
 To the wood we can attribute the aspiration of the tree it came from.
 Until some other agency intrudes, such as insect attack or the effect of the elements, wood remains wood.
 It inherits its structure from the tree.
 Though flawed, cut off from the rest of the tree, it is faithful to the damaged memory of what it once was.